yutannihilation/webr-rust-docker-image/README.md

 # make sure the output repository is not included in the source package
 echo '^repo$' >> .Rbuildignore

+# For some reason, rwasm::add_pkg() includes .git in the source package in this case (possibly a bug?).
+# Since it's so heavy and only the binary package will be installed, you should probably avoid commiting it.
+echo '/repo/src' >> .gitignore

 docker run -it --rm -v ${PWD}:/pkg -w /pkg ghcr.io/yutannihilation/webr-rust:main R
 ```